 Over time, the defining line between accounting and ERP systems has become increasingly less clear.
 Even the simplest accounting systems often include simplified features beyond basic accounting (i.e. invoicing, and inventory management).
 Meanwhile many advanced intelligence reporting features previously exclusive to large-scale ERP systems are more affordable than ever.

 So at what point do you categorize a system as ERP over accounting?
 There are differing opinions, but our sample included only buyers who needed at most one major additional feature aside from core accounting, invoicing, inventory management, payroll, order management, and procurement.
-See demographics for more details.
+See the demographics section below for more details.

 While firms have many reasons to upgrade, their choice of software largely depends on the specific features of each program.
 Our survey sheds light on the extra, non-core features that companies find most enticing.